Lily, a single woman.

 Lily: I’m sure Susan doesn’t mean it that way.

 Susan: No I don’t mean it in a derogatory way.
 It’s just not something that I could do that’s all.

 Raquel: Well have you ever tried to have sex with a woman?

 Susan: No, of course not.
 Have you ever tried having you know sex with a man?

 Susan: Well how was it?

 Raquel: I’m a gay woman in bed with a man.
-How do you think it was?
+You do the math.